turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ##### RayTracingPipelineState
 Binding a ray tracing pipeline state is required to dispatch ray tracing shaders.
 A ray tracing pipeline state holds a collection of shader libraries and hitgroup definitions.
 It also declares information about max resource usage of the pipeline.

+##### Variable Rate Shading
+Variable Rate Shading can be used to decrease shading quality while retaining depth testing accuracy.
+The shading rate can be set up in different ways:

+- `BindShadingRate()`: Set the shading rate for the following draw calls.
+The first parameter is the shading rate, which is by default `SHADING_RATE_1X1` (the best quality).
+The increasing enum values are standing for decreasing shading rates.
+- `BindShadingRateImage()`: Set the shading rate for the screen via a tiled texture.
+The texture must be using the `FORMAT_R8_UINT` format.
+In each pixel, the texture contains the shading rate value for a tile of pixels (8x8, 16x16 or 32x32).
+The tile size can be queried via `GetVariableRateShadingTileSize()`.
+The shading rate values that the texture contains are not the raw values from `SHADING_RATE` enum, but they must be converted to values that are native to the graphics API used using the `WriteShadingRateValue()` function.
+The shading rate texture must be written with a compute shader and transitioned to `IMAGE_LAYOUT_SHADING_RATE_SOURCE` with a [GPUBarrier](#gpu-barriers) before setting it with `BindShadingRateImage()`.
+It is valid to set a `nullptr` instead of the texture, indicating that the shading rate is not specified by a texture.
+- Or setting the shading rate from a vertex or geometry shader with the `SV_ShadingRate` system value semantic.

+The final shading rate will be determined from the above methods using the maximum shading rate (least detailed) which is applicable to the screen tile.
+In the future it might be considered to expose the operator to define this.

+To read more about variable rate shading, refer to the [DirectX specifications.](https://microsoft.github.io/DirectX-Specs/d3d/VariableRateShading)

 #### GraphicsDevice_DX11